 Trains are linear, meaning one car in front of another, so you may have to walk through a few cars to get to the one you desire.

-While trains are moving, and they sway as you go down the track.
-Use the seatbacks or luggage racks for support.
-When going between cars, avoid stepping on the crack where the two plates come together and use the candy cane striped handles for support.
+While trains move, they sway as you go down the track—use seatbacks or luggage racks for support.
+Avoid stepping on the crack where the two plates come together between cars, and use the candy cane-striped handles for support.

 Smoking and Marijuana